Manan100196/ST_558_Project3_GroupD/World_analysis.md

 #### Average number of shares per words in title

 Here, a plot of average number of shares vs number of words in the title is generated.
-The conclusion is for the words in the title in the range of 7 to 14, the average number of shares is high.
+Title is an important part and it is key to have adequate number and key words in the title.
+The plot helps us conclude whether the number of words in the title drives the number of shares.

 ``` r
 data_plot_3 <- train_df %>%